-Defence is important to learn before even throwing a punch.
+Defense is important to learn before even throwing a punch.
 Top level fighters such as Floyd Mayweather Jr could go through whole rounds hardly being touched and stinging the opponent with counter punches.
 Learning weave, step, duck, slip, whilst maintaining balance and control is imperative to any boxing athlete.

 Shadow boxing is great for this in your own time… it focuses your mind and allows you to find your feet, load your lower limbs and throw a counter punch from different positions.
 You can think mentally strong and positive thoughts while shadow boxing against a mirror and get your body used to doing what you’ve practised.